gorn/rspreadsheet/README.md

 ## Status

-This project is its brainstorming phase.
-Nothing is implemented yet, the documentation now serves as a list of intentions.
-Please submit issues and/or fork the repository if you have more ideas, wishes, etc ...
+*This project is in its brainstorming phase.* Nothing is implemented yet, the documentation now serves as a list of intentions.
+Please submit issues and/or fork the repository if you have more ideas, wishes, etc ... once the coding begins, it will be much more difficult to change syntax.

 ## Examples